 Managed by the control plane, cluster nodes are machines that run containers.
-Each node runs an agent for communicating with the master, the kubelet—the primary Kubernetes controller.
+Each node runs an agent for communicating with the control plane, the kubelet—the primary Kubernetes controller.
 Each node also runs a container runtime engine, such as Docker or rkt.
 The node also runs additional components for monitoring, logging, service discovery, and optional extras.

 Here are some Kubernetes cluster components in focus:

 A Kubernetes cluster must have at least one compute node, although it may have many, depending on the need for capacity.
 Pods orchestrated and scheduled to run on nodes, so more nodes are needed to scale up cluster capacity.